LegendE037158/BlueBoy-Adventure/README.md

 What you can do :-

     Fight monster,
     Get Treasure,
     Buy or item,
     etc...

 How to play :-

-Press Enter to attack/confirm/interact
+    Press `Enter` to attack/confirm/interact,
-Press C to guard
+    Press `C` to guard,
-Press W/A/S/D to move
+    Press `W/A/S/D` to move,
-Press P to Pause
+    Press `P` to Pause,
-Press E to get inventory
+    Press `E` to get inventory,
-Press "Esc" to get options
+    Press `Esc` to get options,
+    Press `F` to shoot projectiles,

+# BlueBoy-Adventure
 # BlueBoy-Adventure